-qPCR (Applied Biosystems, Foster City, California, USA) was used to quantitate the amount of mRNA for 88 CFS/ME-associated human genes by the comparative method, using custom 384-well low-density arrays and the ABI PRISM 7900HT instrument (Applied Biosystems), with glyceraldehyde-3-phosphate dehydrogenase as the endogenous control gene.
-Experiments were performed in triplicate using the protocol described previously.6 7 Data were displayed using SDS v2.2 software (ABI), discordant data between replicates were omitted, and results for each low-density array were calculated and loaded into ABI SDS v2.2 Enterprise Edition software.
+QPCR (Applied Biosystems, Foster City, CA, USA) was used to quantitate the amount of mRNA for 88 CFS/ME-associated human genes by the comparative method, using custom 384-well low-density arrays (LDA) and the ABI PRISM 7900HT instrument (Applied Biosystems) with glyceraldehyde-3-phosphate dehydrogenase (GAPDH) as the endogenous control gene.
+Experiments were performed in triplicate using the protocol described previously [6,7].
+Data was displayed using SDS 2.2 software (ABI), discordant data between replicates omitted, and results for each LDA calculated, and loaded into ABI SDS v2.2 Enterprise Edition software.

-The threshold cycle (Ct) for each test gene in each sample was compared with that for glyceraldehyde-3-phosphate dehydrogenase to calculate a Δ Ct value. Δ Ct values were then normalised to the calibrator sample to give the Δ \DeltaCt values.
-Relative quantities (RQ) (2^{$-\Delta\Delta$ Ct}) of each mRNA of interest were then calculated.
-Samples showing a difference between minimum and maximum RQ values of \geq 100 (indicating poor replicate concordance) were excluded.
-The t test was used to compare mean RQ values between groups. p \leq 0.05 was taken to be significant.
+The threshold cycle (Ct) for each test gene in each sample was compared to that for GAPDH to calculate a Δ Ct value. Δ Ct values for were then normalised to the calibrator sample to give the $\Delta\Delta$ Ct values.
+Relative quantities (RQ) (2^{- $\Delta\Delta$ Ct}) of each mRNA of interest were then calculated.
+Samples showing a difference between minimum and maximum RQ values of ≥100 (indicating poor replicate concordance) were excluded.
+The t-test was used to compare mean RQ values between groups.
+A p value of ≤0.05 was taken to be significant.

-Clustering of qPCR-generated gene values of CFS/ME patients
+Clustering of QPCR-generated gene values of CFS/ME patients

-Ct values for all 88 CFS/ME-associated genes in 117 CFS/ME patients were then normalised and clustered using Genesis software.11 For each of the eight CFS/ME subtypes identified using this approach, mean RQ values were calculated for each gene, and used to generate fold-difference (CFS/ME/normal) values for each gene in each CFS/ME subtype.
-Mean fold-difference values for each gene in each CFS/ME subtype were then clustered with and without normalisation/median centring using Cluster v2.11 software and visualised using Treeview v1.60 software.12 The clustering algorithm in both of these software programs has been described previously.12
+Ct values for all 88 CFS/ME-associated genes in 117 CFS/ME patients were then normalised and clustered using Genesis software [11].
+For each of the eight CFS/ME subtypes identified using this approach, mean RQ values were calculated for each gene, and used to generate fold-difference (CFS/ME / Normal) values for each gene in each CFS/ME subtype.
+Mean fold-difference values for each gene in each CFS/ME subtype were then clustered with and without normalisation / median centering using Cluster version 2.11 software and visualised using Treeview version 1.60 software [12].
+The clustering algorithm in both of these software programs has been described previously [12].